Amazon Prime Grocery Outlet: A Secret to Saving on Groceries

 Amazon Prime Grocery Outlet is a hidden gem for shoppers looking to save on grocery products.

-As Amazon Prime Day is gearing up, you may be thinking about your Amazon Prime subscription and what it has to offer.
+If you're looking for ways to shave costs in the new year, you may be thinking about your Amazon Prime subscription and what it has to offer.
 Your Amazon Prime subscription holds many secrets and perks.
 Among them is a powerful tool to save on groceries — welcome news for shoppers battered by inflation.

-So, if you're tired of watching food costs skyrocket, check out Amazon Prime Grocery Outlet, a subset of Prime’s other online offerings, including Amazon Fresh and Amazon Grocery
+So, if you're tired of watching food costs skyrocket, check out Amazon Prime Grocery Outlet, a subset of Prime’s other online offerings, including Amazon Fresh and Amazon Grocery.

 One of many Amazon Prime benefits, Amazon Prime Grocery Outlet carries pantry staples, baby food, beverages, snacks and sweets, bread and non-perishable items.
 They don't carry produce, but you will find meat and seafood — Slim Jim Steakhouse Strips and StarKist canned tuna, to be exact.